Awards: PhD, MScR

 Our students undertake training in research skills and design, research methodologies in business and management and, through supervised reading courses, develop their knowledge in specific areas of business and management research.
 Research training courses involve a combination of lectures, seminars and self-directed reading, and are mainly assessed by means of extended essays.
 Thesis research and writing is guided by two or more supervisors appointed from the academic staff of the University.
 Progress is formally evaluated annually.

 The School has dedicated work spaces for research students, offering computer and phone access.
 Students also have access to the staffroom and syndicate rooms.
 Students are encouraged to use the online facilities of the HUB which provides extensive access to a wide range of business information, management research databases and online journals.

-Entry to the PhD programme is competitive, and usually requires that applicants have the following minimum qualifications:
+Entry to the PhD programme usually requires that applicants have the following minimum qualifications:

 Check whether your international qualifications meet our general entry requirements:

 If English is not your first language, you must have one of the following qualifications as evidence of your spoken and written English:

 Your qualification must be no more than two years old at the beginning of your degree programme.

 Please note these programmes come with Additional Programme Costs.
 Find more information on the Business School website:

 Find out more about tuition fees and studying costs:

 Select your programme and preferred start date to begin your application.